 - MHC Health Center’s Resources for Trans Care

 - Student orgs: Familia,Femmepowered, Gender+, Coalition for Asexual/Aromantic Awareness

 - MoZone: Gender trainings for the entire campus community

 - Title IX Compliance at MHC: Gender-based discrimination resources for students, faculty, and visitors.

-- Lyon's Pride: For lesbian, gay, bisexual, transgender, intersex, and queer alumnae/alumni, students, faculty and staff of Mount Holyoke College and their partners.
+- Lyon's Pride: For lesbian, gay, bisexual, transgender, intersex, and queer alums, students, faculty and staff of Mount Holyoke College and their partners.

 - Jolene Fund: Financial assistance (primarily loans) to current and incoming students who have lost familial support.

 - TGNC - Trans and Gender Non-Conforming Support Group run by Counseling Services staff